ndguillen/txst_ma5374/README.md

 ## Course evaluation

-**Overview**: There will be weekly problem sets (about 6 total), a midterm, and final exam.
+**Overview**: There will be problem sets due approximately every two weeks (about 6 total), a midterm, and final exam.
 These are weighted as follows

 Problem sets: 50%